-The Bank maintained a credit arrangement with the FHLB with a maximum borrowing limit of approximately \$478.9 million and \$435.3 million as of December 31, 2023 and 2022, respectively, and available borrowing capacity of \$438.3 million at December 31, 2023.
-This arrangement is subject to annual renewal and is secured by a blanket security agreement on \$677.2 million of residential and commercial mortgage loans and the Bank's investment in FHLB stock.
-Under this arrangement the Bank had available a variable rate line of credit in the amount of \$150.0 million as of December 31, 2023 and 2022, of which, there was no outstanding balance as of December 31, 2023 and 2022.
+The Bank maintained a credit arrangement with the FHLB with a maximum borrowing limit of approximately \$489.5 million and \$478.9 million as of December 31, 2024 and 2023, respectively, and available borrowing capacity of \$467.6 million at December 31, 2024.
+This arrangement is subject to annual renewal and is secured by a blanket security agreement on \$695.5 million of residential and commercial mortgage loans and the Bank's investment in FHLB stock.
+Under this arrangement the Bank had available a variable rate line of credit in the amount of \$150.0 million as of December 31, 2024 and 2023, of which, there was no outstanding balance as of December 31, 2024 and 2023.
 Fixed rate, long-term advances from the FHLB with remaining maturities are as follows at the dates indicated:

-2023 202 22
+202 2023

-December 31, Ā Amount Weighted Average Rate Amount Weighted Average Rate
+December 31, A Amount Weighted Average Rate Amount Weighted Average Rate

 (Dollars in Thousands)

-Due in One Year \$ - % \$ - %
+Due in One Year \$ 20,000 4.92 % \$ - %

-Due After One Year to Two Years 20,000 4.92
+Due After One Year to Two Years - % 20,000 4.92 %

-Due After Two Years to Three Years

-Total \$ 20,000 4.92 % \$ -
+Total \$ 20,000 4.92 % \$ 20,000 4.92 %

 As an alternative to pledging securities, the FHLB periodically provides standby letters of credit on behalf of the Bank to secure certain public deposits in excess of the level insured by the FDIC.
 If the FHLB is required to make payment for a beneficiary's draw, the payment amount is converted into a collateralized advance to the Bank.
-Standby letters of credit issued on our behalf by the FHLB to secure public deposits were \$18.9 million and \$26.2 million as of December 31, 2023 and 2022.
+There were no standby letters of credit issued on our behalf by the FHLB to secure public deposits as of December 31, 2024 and \$18.9 million as of December 31, 2023.

-The Bank maintains a Borrower-In-Custody of Collateral line of credit agreement with the Federal Reserve Bank ("FRB") for \$103.8 million that requires monthly certification of collateral, is subject to annual renewal and is secured by \$142.9 million of commercial and consumer indirect auto loans.
-The Bank also maintains multiple line of credit arrangements with various unaffiliated banks totaling \$50.0 million as of December 31, 2023 and 2022, respectively, of which no draws are outstanding other than the subordinated debt disclosed below.
+The Bank maintains a Borrower-In-Custody of Collateral line of credit agreement with the Federal Reserve Bank ("FRB") for \$84.0 million that requires monthly certification of collateral, is subject to annual renewal and is secured by \$108.3 million of commercial and consumer indirect auto loans.
+The Bank also maintains multiple line of credit arrangements with various unaffiliated banks totaling \$50.0 million as of December 31, 2024 and 2023, respectively, of which no draws are outstanding other than the subordinated debt disclosed below.